alm0st907/networks455/proj1/readme.md

-run the "run" binary as described in the assignment
+run the "run" binary as described in the assignment within mininet

+The program may behave slightly weird in vm's (it did on my mac) but ran fine on a dual boot system

 ./run Send \<interfaceName> \<DestHWAddy> \<message>